-This year the university is also recognized by the QS World University Rankings 2024 held by QS Quacquarelli Symonds as the 211th among nearly 3,000 universities worldwide.
-Such recognition reflects Chulalongkorn University's progress toward being a world-class university in terms of SDG Impact
+This year the university has also been recognized by the QS World University Rankings 2024; Chulalongkorn University is ranked 211th among nearly 3,000 universities worldwide.
+Such recognition reflects Chulalongkorn University's ongoing development as a world-class university in terms of SDG Impact.

-Chulalongkorn University aims to become a "Research University That Teaches" by focusing on creating knowledge and innovations to improve the quality of life for the Thai people as well as global communities through sustainable development.
+Chulalongkorn University constantly works towards carrying out its mission as a "Research University That Teaches" by focusing on creating knowledge and developing innovations to improve quality of life for the Thai people as well as the broader global community through sustainable development.